mitsuba-renderer/mitsuba3/docs/src/developer_guide/variants_cpp.rst

 Since ``if constexpr`` is resolved at compile-time, this branch does not cause any runtime overheads.
 Another useful feature of ``if constexpr`` is that it suppresses compilation errors in disabled branches.
-This makes it possible to generic code that could potentially produce compilation errors when expressed using ordinary (non-``constexpr``) ``if`` statements (for example, by accessing a member of a class that may not exist in all variants).
+This makes it possible to write generic code that could potentially produce compilation errors when expressed using ordinary (non-``constexpr``) ``if`` statements (for example, by accessing a member of a class that may not exist in all variants).